Transfer Student Scholarships

 Phi Theta Kappa

-An additional $1,000 Phi Theta Kappa scholarship is awarded to students who are members of Phi Theta Kappa.
-Please contact Jake Burnett (email@example.com) for additional information.
+Up to an additional $1,000 Phi Theta Kappa scholarship is awarded to students who are members of Phi Theta Kappa.
+Please contact Jake Burnett (firstname.lastname@example.org) for additional information.

 Zane State College Transfer Scholarship